ahmedmoustafa/datasets/obesity/questions.md

 - What is the proportion of each obesity level in the dataset?

 ## Bivariate Analysis
 - Is there a correlation between weight and height?
-Use a scatter plot to visualize this relationship.
 - How does weight distribution differ between genders?
-Display this using a boxplot.
-- Analyze the relationship between physical activity frequency (FAF) and obesity levels using a bar plot.
+- Analyze the relationship between physical activity frequency (FAF) and obesity levels.

 ## Multivariate Analysis
 - Create a heatmap to visualize the correlations between all numerical variables in the dataset.